sonypiorek/slack-chief-steve/README.md

 - Bun (the runtime Steve runs on)
 - Claude Code, installed and signed in
 - Git push access to every repo in `CHANNEL_REPO_MAP`

+## Notes

+- you need to feed Steve knowledge on your company.
+I would just dictate all the relevant context (your company description, you as a founder, ICP, your writing style, anything that an intern or employee should know to do a good job) and tell it to categorise it and store it as md files for it's use.